-Clustering, like the dimensionality reduction methods discussed in chapter 6, can be used for two purposes: it can be used for data exploration, to understand the structure of data.
+Clustering, just as the dimensionality reduction methods discussed in chapter 6, can be used for two purposes.
+First, it can be used for data exploration, to understand the structure of data.
+Second, it can be used to map data to a new space where supervised learning is easier.

 Dimensionality reduction methods are used to find correlations between variables and thus group variables; clustering methods, on the other hand, are used to find similarities between instances and thus group instances.
 If such groups are found, these may be named (by application experts) and their attributes be defined.
 One can choose the group mean as the representative prototype of instances in the group, or the possible range of attributes can be written.
 This allows a simpler description of the data.
 For example, if the customers of a company seem to fall in one of k groups, called segments, customers being defined in terms of their demographic attributes and transactions with the company, then a better understanding of the customer base will be provided that will allow the company to provide different strategies for different types of customers; this is part of customer relationship management (CRM).
-Likewise, the company will also be able to develop strategies for those customers who do not fall in any large group, and who may require attention, for example, churning customers.
+Likewise, the company will also be able to develop strategies for those customers who do not fall in any large group, and who may require attention-for example, churning customers.